phpearth/docs/community/smart-questions.md

 description: "Before asking a colleague, friend or teammate a technical/development question make sure you do some research and study your issue on your own first."
 ---

-# How to Ask Smart Questions?
+# How to ask smart questions?

 ![How to Ask Smart Questions](https://raw.githubusercontent.com/php-earth/PHP.earth/master/assets/images/community/smart-questions/1.png "How to Ask Smart Questions")